-3Mr.
-Sutton was unavoidably detained and did not participate in the forum but supplied supplemental comments in subsequent telephone conversations with ERD.
+2Mr.
+Sutton was unavoidably detained and did not participate in the forum but supplied background information on activities of the office previous to the forum.

-4The southeastern region typically covers southern States as far west as the Mississippi River but for the purpose of the forum the SAC included North Carolina, South Carolina, Georgia, and Florida.
+3The southeastern region covers Tennessee, Georgia, Florida, Alabama, and Mississippi, according to U.S. Postal regions, but for the purpose of the forum the SAC included North Carolina, South Carolina, Georgia, and Florida.